 Our schools and college, like all others, may face staffing challenges going forward for several reasons.
-These include staff continuing to self-isolating due to being deemed Extremely Clinically Vulnerable, staff isolating awaiting a Covid-19 test because they are symptomatic, staff having to self-isolate through the track and trace system, normal winter sickness and our own staff having to take dependency leave due to their child's school/college/childcare being shut as a result of lockdown.
+These include staff continuing to self-isolate due to being deemed Extremely Clinically Vulnerable, staff isolating awaiting a Covid-19 test because they are symptomatic, staff having to self-isolate through the track and trace system, normal winter sickness and our own staff having to take dependency leave due to their child's school/college/childcare being shut as a result of lockdown.
 We will do everything in our power to ensure continuity of service for our pupils and learners.
 However, we must also risk assess daily to ensure we can operate safely.

-The children and young people who attend our settings are some of the most vulnerable in society.
 They thrive in settings where there is a predictable timetable, they have developed a rapport with their staff teams, have staff trained in working with them around medication and behaviour that challenges, and understand what works/doesn't work for that child or young person.
 They also need staff who can communicate effectively with them as not all our children and young people communicate verbally, and their expressive skills are not as highly developed as their receptive skills.
 We must take all of this into consideration as we plan for the educational needs of every child and young person in our settings.